s4zong/cybersecurity_threat_severity_analysis/README.md

 zero-day/O adobe/B-ENTITY flash/I-ENTITY player/O vulnerability/O
 ```

-(2) replace extracted entities during tagging with <TARGET> token.
+(2) replace extracted entities with TARGET token

-For example, "adobe flash" is marked as an entity and we need to replace it with <TARGET>.
-There are some functions you could use in utils.tagging_process.py with detailed comments specifying inputs and outputs.
-Or you could write your own code.
-You only need to find a way to convert
+For example, "adobe flash" is marked as an entity and we need to replace it with \<TARGET\>.
+You could either use functions in utils.tagging_process.py, or you could write your own code.
+The goal is to find a way to convert

 ```
 zero-day/O adobe/B-ENTITY flash/I-ENTITY player/O vulnerability/O
 ```

-into
+to

 ```
-<TARGET> player vulnerability
+zero-day <TARGET> player vulnerability
 ```

 #### Classifier input data format